JosefLeinweber/JosefsFastAPITemplate/README.md

 ### Running Tests in Docker

-1. Ensure the Docker containers are running:
+1. Ensure the Docker containers are running in STAGING environment:
     ```bash
-    docker-compose up -d
+    ENVIRONMENT=STAGING docker-compose up
     ```

 2. Run the tests inside the Docker container: